stellar/stellar-core/docs/software/admin.md

 #### Quorum and overlay network

-It is generally a good idea to give information to your validator on other validators that you rely on:

-this is achieved by configuring `KNOWN_PEERS` and `PREFERRED_PEERS` with the addresses of your dependencies.
+It is generally a good idea to give information to your validator on other validators that you rely on.
+This is achieved by configuring `KNOWN_PEERS` and `PREFERRED_PEERS` with the addresses of your dependencies.

-Additionally, configuring `PREFERRED_PEER_KEYS` with the keys from your quorum set might be a good idea as to give priority to the nodes that allows you to rach consensus.
+Additionally, configuring `PREFERRED_PEER_KEYS` with the keys from your quorum set might be a good idea to give priority to the nodes that allows you to reach consensus.

 Without those settings, your validator depends on other nodes on the network to forward you the right messages, which is typically done as a best effort.